aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
             (gently)
-Well, then—good.
+Well, then, good.
 We’ve established that you envy my chaos and I envy your freedom.
 A perfectly balanced misery.
 Shall we go home?

                          MAXIMILIAN